 The Fi-cord 202A portable reel to reel tape recorder

 Beyer Dynamic M119 Microphone

 My old Bell and Howell 605c was replaced by an earlier model fitted with a trio of British Taylor, Taylor and Hobson lenses and featuring a critical focuser above the winder.
 It was later followed by a Bolex B8LA (similar to the one used in a recent L'Oreal TV advertisement) and an ancient Bolex H8 all fitted with beautiful Swiss Kern Yvar and Switar lenses.
 The projectors I have had were a dual gauge Eumig Mark S 709 (modified with Eumig DL condenser lenses to increase the light output).
-This was followed by a prototype Standard 8 Silma 250S not normally available in standard 8 fitted with a Kern Hi-Fi zoom lens and a Bolex 18-5 also fitted with a Kern Hi-Fi fixed and zoom lenses.
+This was followed by a prototype Standard 8 Silma 250S not normally available in standard 8 format, capable of accepting 800 ft spools and fitted with a Kern Hi-Fi zoom lens and a Bolex 18-5 also fitted with a Kern Hi-Fi fixed and zoom lenses.
 I was quick to discover that working in the photographic retail trade had many advantages - including being friendly with the reps who sometimes came across unusual pieces of equipment such as the Silma 250S.
 I had connections with other societies such as the Widescreen Association and the Institute of Amateur Cinematographers (of which, my brother is a Fellow and retired Northwest Regional Chairman).

 Bell and Howell 605c Standard 8 ciné camera fitted with three British Taylor, Taylor and Hobson lenses

 Eumig Mark S 709 dual gauge sound projector